2024 Manchester Airport brawl: Social media and misinformation

 Footage of the incident was released to the public days after the incident and quickly became popular on social media.
 Users showed largely negative reactions, condemning the officers and accusing them of police brutality.
 Misinformation was later spread on Twitter, Instagram and Facebook.
 One example was a post claiming to show a photo of female officer's nose injuries from the brawl.
 The photo was real but was taken in 2020 in Leicestershire during a separate incident where a female officer was also punched in the face.
 One post featuring the misleading photo gathered 600,000 views.
 The photo had been reposted more than a hundred times on Twitter and Facebook.
 Islamophobic comments were also made, with one user blaming "the religion of peace" for the officers' injuries.
-In August 2024, the family of the brothers claimed they experienced "racist and Islamophobic" attacks on social media and are "traumatized".
+In August 2024, the family of the brothers claimed they experienced "racist and Islamophobic" attacks on social media and are "traumatised".

-A Facebook comment criticizing the brothers made by a 56 year-old Preston College teacher led to an investigation and ultimately being fired from his job for "gross misconduct."
+A Facebook comment criticising the brothers made by a 56 year-old Preston College teacher led to an investigation and ultimately being fired from his job for "gross misconduct."
 He sued the college in response.
 Leader of Reform UK, Nigel Farage, had condemned the "misinformation" linked with the incident.
 The party's officials said GMP did not release the footage of the altercation immediately in order to create a "false impression" of officers attacking the brothers first, leading to protests of the false accusations and misinformation against them.
 In September 2025, a Twitter post, viewed 740,000 times, complained about how Mohammed Amaaz was not in prison.
-Reuters rated the claim as "missing context", as Amaaz is not serving a prison sentence but is in pre-trial detention awaiting his next court hearing.
+Reuters rated the claim as "missing context", as Amaaz was not serving a prison sentence but was in pre-trial detention awaiting his next court hearing.